"In 1921 management of the Depot was transferred from the Royal Marine Garrison to the Royal Australian Navy."

-After World War 1 the Army decided to centralise its ammunition storage in the Sydney area at the Ordnance Depot at Liverpool.
-(Army files of the time sometimes refer to this as the Explosives Depot and the location is sometimes given as Moorebank.
+After World War 1 the Australian Military Forces decided to centralise its ammunition storage in the Sydney area at the Ordnance Depot at Liverpool.
+(Australian Military Forces files of the time sometimes refer to this as the Explosives Depot and the location is sometimes given as Moorebank.
 This depot was located at Anzac Road, Moorebank.)

 On 22 December 1917 Captain Thring, then Director of War Staff and Director of Naval Ordnance wrote to the First Naval Member: